tcosmo/simcqca/README.md

 ## Simulation
 - `N`: next simulation step (Cellular Automaton-like evolution or sequential step depending on `--seq` flag)
 - `M`: runs simulation step until they are not in view anymore
+# Advanced graphic configuration
+<a name="advanceConf"></a>
+In the file `src/config.h.in` the following have an impact on the rendering engine and its CPU/GPU performances.
+If you modify these values, they will be taken into account at your next `make`:
+- `TARGET_FPS`: the frame per seconds rate that is enforced by the engine.
+Default is 80.
+Higher rates are more CPU/GPU intensive.
+- `VERTEX_ARRAY_MAX_SIZE`: the number of vertices which are rendered at once by the GPU.
+Defaulft value is `5*100*100` which is quite conservative.
+Advanced GPUs should be able to handle a lot more.